pearl-robot-lab/rlmmbp/README.md

 - Follow the isaac-sim python conda environment installation at: https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_python.html#advanced-running-with-anaconda\
 Note that we use a modified version of the isaac-sim conda environment `isaac-sim-lrp` which needs to be used instead and is available at `learned_robot_placement/environment.yml`.
 Don't forget to source the `setup_conda_env.sh` script in the isaac-sim directory before running experiments.
 (You could also add it to the .bashrc)
 - The code uses pinocchio [3] for inverse kinematics.
 The installation of pinoccio is known to be troublesome but the easiest way is to run `conda install pinocchio -c conda-forge` after activating the `isaac-sim-lrp ` conda environment.
+NOTE: If using pinocchio, disable isaac motion planning etc. because at the moment it is incompatible with pinocchio.
+Edit the file `isaac/ov/pkg/isaac_sim-2022.2.0/apps/omni.isaac.sim.python.kit` and comment out lines `541` to `548`.

 ### Setup RL algorithm and environments
 - For RL, we use the **mushroom-rl** library [4].
 Install the iROSA fork of the mushroom-rl repository (https://github.com/iROSA-lab/mushroom-rl.git) within the conda environment: